solana-labs/solana/book/src/implemented-proposals/durable-tx-nonces.md

 validation.

-Since transactions that fail with an `InstructionError` are charged a fee and changes to their state rolled back, an opportunity for fee theft is presented in the case of durable nonce transactions as the `NonceAdvance` instruction's effects are reverted.
-This leaves a failed transaction free to be replayed and fees charged, repeatedly, until the stored nonce is successfully advanced.
-To prevent this behavior, in the event of a durable nonce instruction failing with an `InstructionError`, the nonce account is rolled back to its pre-execution state, the runtime advances its nonce value and it is stored as if it succeeded.
+Since transactions that fail with an `InstructionError` are charged a fee and changes to their state rolled back, there is an opportunity for fee theft if a `NonceAdvance` instruction is reverted.
+A malicious validator could replay the failed transaction until the stored nonce is successfully advanced.
+Runtime changes prevent this behavior.
+When a durable nonce transaction fails with an `InstructionError` aside from the `NonceAdvance` instruction, the nonce account is rolled back to its pre-execution state as usual.
+Then the runtime advances its nonce value and the advanced nonce account stored as if it succeeded.